HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The ADDIL instruction is typically used to produce a 32bit address offset in combination with the load and store instruction.
 The following example will use a 32-bit offset for loading a value into general register one.
 GR10 holds a logical address.

 ```
-ADDIL GR10, L:<val>          ; left part of the 32-bit "val" added to the GR10 index register.
+   ADDIL r10, L:val          ; left part of the 32-bit "val" added to the GR10 index register.
-LDW   GR1, R:<val>( GR10 )   ; right part of the 32-bit "val".
+   LDW   r1, R:val ( r10 )   ; right part of the 32-bit "val".
 ```

 <!--------------------------------------------------------------------------------------------------------->